 Automated Data Profiling with Astera Centerprise

-Astera Centerprise is an enterprise-grade data integration software that supports data profiling in a code-free environment with a drag-and-drop interface, in addition to data quality and cleansing.
+Astera Centerprise is an enterprise-grade data integration software that supports data profiling in ETL in a code-free environment with a drag-and-drop interface, in addition to data quality and cleansing.
 The data profiling capabilities in Astera Centerprise ensure that users get access to accurate data with minimal IT support.